Poojavpatel/Tech-stack/System Design/README.md

 ## Step 5 - Identifying and resolving bottlenecks

-* Is there any single point of failure in our system?
+* Is there any **single point of failure** in our system?
 What are we doing to mitigate it?
-* Do we have enough replicas of the data so that we can still serve our users if we lose a few servers?
+* Do we have enough **replicas** of the data so that we can still serve our users if we lose a few servers?
-* Do we have enough copies of different services running such that a few failures will not cause a total system shutdown?
+* Do we have enough **copies of different services running** such that a few failures will not cause a **total system shutdown**?
-* How are we monitoring the performance of our service?
-Do we get alerts whenever critical components fail or their performance degrades?
+* How are we **monitoring the performance** of our service?
+Do we get **alerts** whenever critical components fail or their performance degrades?

 # System design basics

 ### Key Characteristics of Distributed Systems
 * Scalability  -   capability of a system, process, or a network to grow and manage increased demand
 * Reliability
-* Availability
+* Availability -
 * Efficiency
 * Serviceability or Manageability